Camille Claudel's talent as an artist was ultimately overshadowed by her troubled affair and increasing paranoia.

-Labeled a “genius” by contemporaries, Claudel was trying to be an artist during a time when women weren’t considered artists.
+Considered a genius by contemporaries, Claudel was trying to be an artist during a time when women weren’t considered artists.
 Her struggle led to her mental decline, ultimately ending up in an asylum.
 After smashing most of her work to pieces and being admitted, she never created art again.
 Her talents only became widely known years after her death.

 Camille Claudel Takes Shape As A Sculptor

 Born into a rich family in 1864, Camille Claudel fell in love with art at an early age, despite it being a male-dominated field.
 While her father approved of her passion, her brother and mother did not.